 Editor, Strategic Investor

-And as always, if you have any questions or suggestions for the Dispatch, send them to us right here.
+As always, if you have any questions or comments for the Dispatch, send them to us at [email protected].